Enricobazzi/Lynxtrogression/README.md

 - **Build the Models**

-In the Lynx_EA_ABC package I prepared a demographic model that will be the backbone on which the Invasive Weed Evolutionary Algorithm will build upon.
-It has the following characteristics:
+In the Lynx_EA_ABC package I prepared a demographic model that will be the backbone on which the Invasive Weed Evolutionary Algorithm (EA) will build upon.

-*Describe models and priors*
+The models have the following foundation:

+- coordinates for the space occupied by the two species:
+   - upper left (-9, 43), lower right (0.22, 37.58) for *Lynx pardinus*
+   - upper left (0.22, 80), lower right (139.38, 27.78) for *Lynx lynx*
+- each species' EcoDeme:
+   - 1 to 5 TopoDemes
+   - 100 to 6000 Ne for each TopoDeme
+   - 10E-6 to 10E-2 among TopoDeme migration rate
+- divergence time among species from 5K to 1M generations ago
+- 10E-6 to 10E-2 among TopoDeme migration rate within the ancestral population

+With these prior conditions, I test two distinct models.

+The first model is called Island Migration (IM), where a migration rate between 0 and 10E-5 is maintained constantly after divergence among the two species.
+The second model is called Strict Isolation (SI), where migration after divergence is set to 0.
+Note that pulse migrations are still allowed to be added by the EA when mutating nodes after each generation of the Invasive Weed, so the concept of Strict Isolation only applies to the model prior.

 The models are saved in the Lynx_Model_LPLL_IM.java and Lynx_Model_LPLL_SI.java files inside the lynx_ea_abc source package.